 And in case we don't see an actual snow leopard, we’ll be checking hidden cameras that might have caught it or other wildlife on film.
 And we'll have plenty of opportunities to talk with Bhutanese yak herders and scientists who have seen the cats in the wild.

-Here's what one trip member said about the trip: What could have been better!!??
+Here's what Caroline has to say about our 2014 trip: What could have been better!!??
 The food was great, staff were wonderful, horses well behaved, tents always up by the time we staggered into camp.
 It was truly wonderful."
-Caroline Gabel, The Shared Earth Foundation and Snow Leopard Conservancy Chairwoman
+Caroline Gabel, The Shared Earth Foundation and Snow Leopard Conservancy Chairwoman, 2014